Online Learning vs. Face-to-Face Learning: Which Is Best?

 3. Pace of Learning

-On the other hand, the learner is free to move at their own pace in an eLearning setting.
+- Online Learning: the learner is free to move at their own pace in eLearning settings.
 They can pause whenever needed and revisit modules for better clarity before proceeding with the rest of the course.
 With the addition of assessments and interactive tools at various points in the learning module, the learner is no longer passive but is active in the learning process.

 4. Types of Assessments

-Assessments in eLearning contexts are generally more flexible when compared to traditional methods.
+- Online Learning: Assessments in eLearning contexts are generally more flexible than traditional methods.
 Today, eLearning modules have frequent knowledge checks and short training assessments in place to ensure that the content has been well received and allows training facilitators to measure training effectiveness.
 Exams in an eLearning scenario might be timed and may use screen recorders to ensure integrity.

 5. Asynchronous vs. Synchronous Interaction